Arizona store gives ‘Star Wars’ record back to Mark Hamill

 FLAGSTAFF, Ariz.
-(AP) — The force was strong enough at an Arizona store to reunite Luke Skywalker with his long-lost vinyl record.
+(AP) — The Force was strong enough at an Arizona store to reunite Luke Skywalker with his long-lost vinyl record.

 Actor Mark Hamill is praising workers at Bookmans Entertainment Exchange in Flagstaff for returning the “Star Wars: A New Hope” soundtrack that had been a gift from film composer John Williams.